What to Expect When Contacting FOR Families

 Q. Does FOR Families provide financial assistance?

-A. If you are in need of financial assistance, we can offer a consultation either by phone or in person in order to better assess your needs and provide referrals to agencies we believe might be able to assist you.
+A. If you are in need of financial assistance, staff can offer a consultation either by phone or in person in order to better assess your needs and provide referrals to agencies we believe might be able to assist you.

 Q. Does FOR Families provide therapy?